 Theodora, Conserving Dayak Ethnic Identity with Pride

-A 58-year-old Dayak Aoheng woman in a rural area in East Kalimantan who is playing a very important role in the Total Indonesia Foundation by helping to preserve the Dayak ethnic identity.
+Theodora is a 58-year-old Dayak Aoheng woman from a rural area in East Kalimantan who is playing a very important role in the Total Indonesia Foundation by helping to preserve the Dayak ethnic identity.

 Taking Pride in Preserving Your Ethnic Identity